jango-blockchained/hoox-cf-edge-worker/README.md

 ## Local Development

-Each worker requires its own port for local development to avoid conflicts:
+Local development is managed using Miniconda to create isolated environments for each worker.
+This ensures that dependencies are properly managed and conflicts are avoided.
+Each worker runs in its own environment and requires its own port for local development to avoid conflicts:

 | Worker | Development Port |
 |--------|-----------------|